Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Experiments

-We investigate GSA's benefits for continual task adaptation, where an agent must incrementally solve a sequence of tasks.
+We investigate NCRL's benefits for continual task adaptation, where an agent must incrementally solve a sequence of tasks.
 While similar to continual reinforcement learning (CRL) or life-long RL~\citep{parisi2019continual,khetarpal2022towards}, we use a simplified setting with a limited task set.
 Note that CRL has a broad scope; assumptions and experiment setups vary among methods, making it difficult to set up a fair comparison with other methods.
-Rather than proposing a state-of-the-art CRL method, we aim to demonstrate that GSA offers an effective approach to leverage previous data that also fits the CRL setting.
+Rather than proposing a state-of-the-art CRL method, we aim to demonstrate that NCRL offers an effective approach to leverage previous data that also fits the CRL setting.

-\paragraph{Setup \& Baselines} We set our continual multi-task adaptation experiment based on the Ant robot from the DMControl.
+\paragraph{Setup \& Baselines} We set our continual adaptation experiment based on the Quadruped robot from DMControl.
 Specifically, the agent sequentially learns stand, walk, run, jump, roll, and roll fast tasks with 300K environment steps per task.
-To have a fair comparison, i.e., having comparable model parameters and eliminating the potential effects from pre-training on other tasks, we pre-train a small world model only on the Ant domain.
+To have a fair comparison, i.e., having comparable model parameters and eliminating the potential effects from pre-training on other tasks, we pre-train a small world model only on the Quadruped domain.
 During training, the agent can access all previous experiences and model weights.
-We compare against a widely used baseline PackNet~\cite{mallya2018packnet}, which iteratively prunes actor parameters while preserving important weights (with larger magnitude) for previous skills.
+We compare against a widely used baseline PackNet~\citep{mallya2018packnet}, which iteratively prunes actor parameters while preserving important weights to remember previous skills.
 For each new task, PackNet fine-tunes the actor model via iterative pruning while randomly reinitializing the critic model since rewards are not shared among tasks.

-\paragraph{Results} \Cref{fig:adaption} shows GSA significantly outperforms PackNet, enabling adaptation within 100 trials per task.
-With limited samples, PackNet achieves only 20--60\% of GSA's episodic returns.
-We attribute GSA's superior performance to its ability to leverage the diverse offline data through both world model pre-training and fine-tuning with experience rehearsal, and execution guidance.
+\paragraph{Results} \Cref{fig:adaption} shows NCRL significantly outperforms PackNet, enabling adaptation within 100 trials per task.
+With limited samples, PackNet achieves only 20--60\% of NCRL's episodic returns.
+We attribute NCRL's superior performance to its ability to leverage the diverse offline data through both world model pre-training and fine-tuning with experience rehearsal and execution guidance.